- Training & Events

 Figure 1.
 Typical New Oil Sample

 CSI has recently developed an improved method for analyzing particle count data and particle size distributions.
 The CSI 5200 Trivector particle counter determines data in up to eight size ranges.
-These data are then used to estimate the concentration in parts-per-million (ppm by volume - see “Understanding PPM by Volume and PPM by Weight” on page 34) and the size corresponding to the maximum number of particles in the sample.
+These data are then used to estimate the concentration in parts-per-million and the size corresponding to the maximum number of particles in the sample.
 Examples of some particle size distribution plots obtained by this method are shown in Figures 1, 2 and 3.

 The premise behind calculating the ppm by volume is to use the particle count data in the different size ranges to interpolate between data points.
 In this way, the number of particles in each one-micron window can be estimated.
 Based on these estimates, the total volume of particulate material can be determined, either as a total or in different size categories, by assuming the equivalent spherical diameter of the particle measured by the particle counter.